chadalanevans/saas-interview-challenge1/README.md

 - "make deps" - to download the dependencies
 - "make build" - to build the services which will be in \<root\>/bin
 - "make test" - to run the tests
-- "docker build -t saas-interview-challenge1 ." - to build the project
+- "docker build -t saas-interview-challenge1 ." - to build the docker image used by the compose file

 ## Running The Project
 From the root of the project